MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/statusbar-behavior.md

 # StatusBarBehavior

-The `StatusBarBehavior` allows you to customize the color and style of yours device statusbar.
+The `StatusBarBehavior` allows you to customize the color and style of your device statusbar.

 ## Syntax